kadena-io/pact-5/docs/builtins/General/enforce-verifier.md

 In this example, the capability K uses the `enforce-verifier` function with the `signed_list` verifier.
 The arguments that are passed to the capability are then evaluated by the verifier to ensure the integrity and authenticity of the message.

-The following example illustrates using the enforce-verifier in the capability definition, then using the `env-verifiers` function in the Pact REPL to add the "COOLZK" and "HYPERCHAIN-BRIDGE" verifier plugins to the environment data.
+The following example illustrates using the `enforce-verifier` function in the capability definition, then using the `env-verifiers` function in the Pact REPL to add the "COOLZK" and "HYPERCHAIN-BRIDGE" verifier plugins to the environment data.

 ```pact
 (module accounts GOV